Join Here | Log In

 Another research study on the blood type diet concluded: “No evidence currently exists to validate the purported health benefits of blood type diets.”[ref]

-Summing up the research: Keep in mind here that the studies did not find the diet to be harmful.
-Instead, the whole foods-based diet recommended in the book may be very healthy for you – it just doesn’t matter which blood type you have.
+The research studies found that the whole-food diet advice (and cutting out junk food) is a healthy change for anyone.
+However, there was no correlation to the blood type.
+Simply put: the whole foods-based diet recommended in the book may be very healthy for you – it just doesn’t matter which blood type you have.

 Fact-checking the blood type diet website (science section):